-Minimized layout applies only to the headed Web SDK.
+Minimized layout applies only to the Headed Web SDK.
 It requires Web SDK

 3.1.0 or later.Layout values from the hosted iframe